Jeremy Hunt: Foreign Secretary (2018–2019)

-Hunt was critical of Russia and Iran.
-On 23 August 2018, Hunt met US Secretary of State Mike Pompeo to discuss the 'threat' from both countries.
+As Foreign Secretary, Hunt was critical of Russia and Iran.
+On 23 August 2018, Hunt met United States Secretary of State Mike Pompeo to discuss the 'threat' from both countries.
 In April 2019, Hunt condemned the United States for recognising Israel's 1981 annexation of the Golan Heights, saying: "We should never recognise the annexation of territory by force. (...)
 We want Israel to be a success and we consider them to be a great friend but on this we do not agree."
 In June 2019, he stated he shared the US Government's assessment that Iran was to blame for two attacks on oil tankers in the Gulf of Oman.

 Hunt supported the continued efforts of the UK Government to leave the European Union.
 During the September 2018 Conservative conference, Hunt likened the European Union to the former USSR, saying: "It was the Soviet Union that stopped people leaving.
 The lesson from history is clear: If you turn the EU club into a prison, the desire to get out won't diminish."
 This comment was strongly criticised.
 While on a February 2019 Brexit-related visit to Ljubljana, he caused anger by congratulating his hosts on "making really remarkable transformation from a Soviet vassal state to a modern European democracy."
 In fact Slovenia, as part of Yugoslavia, had previously been non-aligned.

 In November 2018, Hunt threatened the United Arab Emirates with "serious diplomatic consequences" after it sentenced British research student Matthew Hedges to life in prison for allegedly spying for the UK.
 Hunt said that the verdict "is not what we expect from a friend and trusted partner of the United Kingdom and runs contrary to earlier assurances".
 Hedges was released at the end of November, after intense negotiations.

 Following the April 2019 arrest of WikiLeaks founder Julian Assange in London's Ecuadorian Embassy, Hunt thanked the Ecuadorean President Lenín Moreno for his cooperation.